 We will post current events that the Coalition is preparing for and responding to within our Region:

-Continuing updates from VDH are found here.
+Continuing updates from the Virginia Department of Health (VDH) can be found here.

 The Virginia Healthcare Emergency Management Program under the Virginia Hospital & Healthcare Association (VHHA) has gathered guidance and FAQs and posted them on their website for easier viewing and rapid reference.
 The links on the website are from Centers for Disease Control and Prevention (CDC), Virginia Department of Health (VDH), and Division of Consolidated Laboratory Services (DCLS).
 Please continue to check their website for updates on this developing situation.
 This information will remain linked from our website on this page until the event ends.